fasakinhenry/Frontend_dump/README.md

 # Frontend_dump

-This is a dump repo for all my frontend plans.
-Don't spy even though it is public😂😂😂
+This is a dump repo for all my front-end plans.
+Don't spy even though it is public😂😂😂.
+All these things were spat out by ChatGPT so you know the drill but anyway let's go and grind

 # Frontend Plans